tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 - Issuers SHOULD NOT return rate-limit values that are specific to Origins, such that an Attester can infer which Origin is accessed by observing the rate limit.
-This can be mitigated by having many Origins share the same rate-limit value, or by introducing variability into return the rate-limit value.
+This can be mitigated by having many Origins share the same rate-limit value.

 Some deployments MAY choose to relax these requirements, such as in cases where the origins being accessed are ubiquitous or do not represent user interaction.